A note on p-adic Simpson correspondence: Introduction

 \section{Introduction}

-A major development in complex nonabelian Hodge theory was made by Hitchin\cite{Hi} and Simpson~\cite{S1}.
+A major development in complex nonabelian Hodge theory was made by Hitchin~\cite{Hi} and Simpson~\cite{S1}.
 They constructed an equivalence between the category of irreducible representations of the fundamental group of a compact K\"ahler manifold and the category of stable Higgs bundles with vanishing Chern classes which generalizes the Donaldson-Uhlenbeck-Yau correspondence for stable vector bundles.
-As a $p$-adic analogue, Faltings~\cite{Fal05} constructed a so-called Simpson's functor between the category of Higgs bundles and that of generalized representations of the \'etale fundamental group for curves over a $p$-adic field.\ Consequently, $(E,\theta)^{\mO\bB_\text{dR}}$ is a semistable Higgs bundle with trivial Chern classes.\
+As a $p$-adic analogue, Faltings~\cite{Fal05} constructed a so-called $p$-adic Simpson correspondence between the category of Higgs bundles and that of generalized representations of the \'etale fundamental group for a curve over a $p$-adic field.
+Faltings' construction was systematically studied by Abbes, Gros and Tsuji in~\cite{AGT}.
+Very recently, Scholze made exciting progress in $p$-adic Hodge theory.
+Together with Bhatt~\cite{BS15}, they introduced the pro\'etale site of an adic space as a refinement of the usual \'etale topology on the adic space.
+By using the sheaves of periods over the pro\'etale site, Scholze~\cite{Sch13} constructed a Riemann-Hilbert correspondence~\cite[Theorem 7.6]{Sch13}.

+In this note we investigate the relationship between a modified Faltings' $p$-adic Simpson correspondence and Scholze's Riemann-Hilbert correspondence.
+Let $k$ be a complete discrete valuation field of mixed characteristic $(0,p)$ with perfect residue field $\kappa$ of characteristic $p>0$.
+Let $\frakX$ be a proper scheme over $\Spec(\Ok)$ with semistable reduction.
+Let